Dotnet-Boxed/Templates/Docs/GraphQL.md

 #### Security

 - **HttpsEverywhere** (Default=On) - Use the HTTPS scheme and TLS security across the entire site, redirects HTTP to HTTPS and adds a Strict Transport Security (HSTS) HTTP header with preloading enabled.
-Configures the primary and reverse proxy web servers for best security and adds a development certificate file for use in your development environment.
 - **CORS** (Default=On) - Browser security prevents a web page from making AJAX requests to another domain.
-This restriction is called the same-origin policy, and prevents a malicious site from reading sensitive data from another site.
-CORS is a W3C standard that allows a server to relax the same-origin policy.
-Using CORS, a server can explicitly allow some cross-origin requests while rejecting others.

 #### Web Server

 - **LoadBalancer** - If you use a load balancer, updates the request scheme using the X-Forwarded-Proto HTTP header.
 - **ReverseProxyWebServer** - The internet facing reverse proxy web server you want to use in front of the primary web server to host the site.
-  - **Internet Information Services (IIS)** - A flexible, secure and manageable Web server for hosting anything on the Web using Windows Server.
+  - **IIS** - A flexible, secure and manageable Web server for hosting anything on the Web using Windows Server.
 Select this option if you are deploying your site to Azure web apps.
-IIS is preconfigured to set request limits for security.
-  - **NGINX** - A free, open-source, cross-platform high-performance HTTP server and reverse proxy, as well as an IMAP/POP3 proxy server.
-It does have a Windows version but it's not very fast and IIS is better on that platform.
-If the HTTPS Everywhere feature is enabled, NGINX is pre-configured to enable the most secure TLS protocols and ciphers for security and to enable HTTP 2.0 and SSL stapling for performance.
+  - **NGINX** - A free, open-source, cross-platform high-performance HTTP server and reverse proxy.
   - **Both** (Default) - Support both reverse proxy web servers.

 #### Analytics